Click Here To Schedule A Consultation

 Are acne treatments supposed to burn?

 No, acne treatment should not burn the patient.
 Many patients express that certain topical treatments for acne are associated with a burning or tingling sensation.
 A slight tingling sensation is a common experience while using active ingredients like benzoyl peroxide.
-Still, if the sensation is severe or is accompanied by redness or other skin irritation, the product should be discontinued.
-One of the benefits of consulting with a board-certified dermatologist for your acne treatment is that you have an experienced and knowledgeable skincare expert monitoring your treatment and progress, who can make adjustments in your acne treatment plan as necessary.
-This guarantees you receive the most effective treatment for your breakouts without any skin irritation.
+Still, if the sensation is severe or is accompanied by redness, tenderness, or other skin irritation, the product should be discontinued.
+One of the benefits of consulting with a board-certified dermatologist for your acne treatment is having an experienced and knowledgeable skincare expert monitoring your treatment and progress, who can make adjustments in your acne treatment plan as necessary.
 Dr. Green in NYC is an internationally renowned board-certified dermatologist with over 25 years of experience treating some of the most discerning individuals in the world, and she will work with you to create a customized, comfortable skincare regimen that best suits your skin condition, type, and particular needs.

 28 f 6m accutane FRONT